I think there are plenty of guides to good writing out there, I won’t tell

 if you have to, read the Feed Icon Guidelines on

-(but if you have to, you probably just don’t get it).
+Mozilla.org (but if you have to, you probably just don’t get it).

 It’s quite simple, for your feed, put up a

-standard web feed icon
+standard web feed icon similar to this

-or this RSS feed.
+or this .

 Heck, the icon recognizable enough that you can even change the color to suit

-your sense of style: RSS feed
+your sense of style:

 2. Make RSS completely useless